JIA-0302/TipTracker/README.md

 **NOTE:** This is not required if you are using downloading the project as ZIP file instead of cloning the repository.

 </li>
 </ol>

+If you want to use Future Analytics feature, see additional pre-requisites [here](https://github.com/JIA-0302/Analytics#pre-prequisites).

 <br />